 A. Students may withdraw from a credit course(s) after the defined Add/Drop period but before the published deadline in the Schedule of Classes.
 Students who withdraw from a credit course(s) will receive a grade of "W." The withdrawn credit course and the grade of "W" will appear on the student's transcript, however, no credit or quality points will be assigned.
-Students must submit a completed Add/Drop form to the Welcome Center or they may withdraw online via PeopleSoft.
+Students must submit a completed Add/Drop form to Registration and Records or they may withdraw online via PeopleSoft.

 For athletes, veterans, financial aid recipients, and international students, a "W" may have an adverse impact on their athletic eligibility, housing allowance, veterans' benefits, financial obligation, academic progress, or visa status.
-Because of the potential impact of a withdrawal, students should confer with the Counseling and Advising Office, Financial Aid Office, Veterans Center, or Athletic Director prior to initiating a course withdrawal.
+For all other students, a withdrawal is an unsuccessful attempt and will be calculated as part of their completion rate.
+Because of the potential impact of a withdrawal, students should confer with the Counseling and Advising Office, Financial Aid Office, Veterans Center, or Director of Athletics prior to initiating a course withdrawal.

-- B. Procedures for Withdrawal - 1.
-Students may come to the Welcome Center and complete an Add/Drop form to withdraw from a credit class; or, students may sign on to PeopleSoft to withdraw from a credit class. - 2.
-Students should confirm that the process has been completed in PeopleSoft by clicking on My Class Schedule on the drop screen. - C. Request for Withdrawal After the Deadline Due to Extenuating Circumstances Students with extenuating medical/emergency/military circumstances that they believe requires them to withdraw from a class after the deadline for withdrawal should consult with the instructor of the class to request an incomplete ("I").
+B. Procedures for Withdrawal

+- 1. Students may come to Registration and Records and complete an Add/Drop form to withdraw from a credit class; or, students may sign on to PeopleSoft to withdraw from a credit class. - 2.
+Students should confirm that the process has been completed online via PeopleSoft by clicking on My Class Schedule on the drop screen.